-The project began in November 2015 with the advent of the Service Advisory Team, and it ended in September 2016 with the submission of final rates information.
+The project began in November 2015 with the advent of the Service Advisory Team, and ended in September 2016 with the submission of final rates information.

-MNIT's agency business partners previously expressed several concerns that drove the need for this project:
+Our agency partners had expressed several concerns that drove the need for this project:

-- They were unable to estimate costs and order services accurately for the coming fiscal year because of a lack of understanding about the services and how rates were calculated. - This lack of clarity raised questions around the fair distribution of cost among agencies of various sizes and needs, and varying levels of service maturity. - Billing invoices were complex and often confusing, so agencies weren't really sure what they were purchasing, or how much it cost. - MNIT's rate planning cycles conflicted with agency budget cycles, resulting in misalignments between budgets and costs.
+- They were unable to estimate costs and order services accurately for the coming fiscal year because of a lack of understanding about the services and how rates were calculated. - This lack of clarity raised questions around the fair distribution of cost among agencies of various sizes and needs, and varying levels of service maturity. - Billing invoices were complex and often confusing, so agencies weren't really sure what they were purchasing or how much it cost. - Our rate planning cycles conflicted with agency budget cycles, resulting in misalignments between budgets and costs.

-With the aim of making this process truly collaborative, MNIT engaged agency business partners in the earliest stages of planning.
-Lead by MNIT's Assistant Commissioner and Chief Operations Officer of Enterprise Services, an advisory team was assembled from members of a mix of IT and business areas.
-MNIT's Chief Business Technology Officers (CBTOs) and executive leadership from several agencies were also included.
+With the aim of making this process truly collaborative, MNIT engaged our agency partners in the earliest stages of planning.
+Lead by MNIT's Assistant Commissioner and Chief Operations Officer of Enterprise Services, an advisory team was assembled with members from a mix of IT and business areas.
+Also included were MNIT's Chief Business Technology Officers (CBTOs), and executive leadership from several agencies.
 The advisory team met weekly for four months during the third and fourth quarter of 2016.
 They reviewed MNIT's FY17 service offerings, and defined the structure and content of each enterprise service for the FY18-FY19 biennium.
-MNIT enterprise service teams, at the direction of this advisory team, documented formal definitions for the FY18-19 Enterprise Services and the different offerings/products that MNIT would make available under each service.
+MNIT enterprise service teams, at the direction of this advisory team, documented formal definitions for the FY18-19 Enterprise Services and the different offerings/products that would be made available under each service.

 This feedback loop progressed through several iterations of review and modification.
 MNIT's Assistant Commissioner and Chief Operations Officer of Enterprise Services also hosted town-hall meetings at several agencies to drive awareness of the new model and answer questions.
 These meetings achieved another level of agency engagement and feedback, with attendee inputs driving further optimization of the services and documentation.

-The final approved documents were published on MNIT's website with a new fresh, responsive and accessible design written in plain language.
-The information design is consistent on all pages so users can easily find what they need.
-The information is available to the public and all agency partners.
+The final approved documents were published on MNIT's website with a new fresh, responsive and accessible design.
+They are available to the public and all agency partners.

-Now the new service offerings are structured so that internal costs (staff, training, software licenses, hardware costs, etc.) are encapsulated into functional "service bundles" rather than as individual offerings.
-This allows agency decision-makers, who are not technical experts, to make purchasing decisions based on function, utility, and business requirements rather than technical components.
-For example, agencies can now purchase a field office as a bundle with a monthly rate, rather than purchasing each part in a piecemeal fashion.
-This change not only simplified the way services are described, but also made monthly invoices to agency partners vastly easier to understand, predict, and use for decision-making.
+The new service offerings are now structured so internal costs (staff, training, software licenses, hardware costs, etc.) are encapsulated into functional "service bundles," rather than as individual offerings.
+This allows agency decision-makers, who are not technical experts, to make purchasing decisions based on function, utility, and business requirements, rather than technical components.
+For example, agencies are now able to purchase a field office as a bundle with a monthly rate, rather than purchasing each part in a piecemeal fashion.
+This change not only simplified the way we describe our services, but also made monthly invoices to agency partners vastly easier to understand, predict, and use for decision-making.

 The new service offerings and definitions served as the basis for the definition of rates.
-MNIT enterprise service teams, in collaboration with MNIT financial management staff, reviewed actual volumes and costs for FY17, and then forecasted volumes for FY18 and FY19 based on historical data, usage predictions, and technology changes.
-MNIT determined internal costs and documented allocations.
-MNIT CBTOs and agency partners monitored progress on a daily/weekly basis and provided input and unique agency-specific viewpoints.
+MNIT enterprise service teams, in collaboration with MNIT financial management staff, reviewed actual volumes and costs for FY17, then forecasted volumes for FY18 and FY19 based on historical data, usage predictions, and technology changes.
+Internal costs were determined and allocations were documented.
+MNIT CBTOs and agency partners monitored progress on a daily/weekly basis, and provided input and unique agency-specific viewpoints.
 At the end of this four-month-long iterative process, the team was able to assign rates to each service offering that were demonstrably rooted in actual usage costs.